vbrunschot/Write-Ups/HackTheBox/Magic/README.md

 ```
 <img src="https://raw.githubusercontent.com/vbrunschot/Write-Ups/main/HackTheBox/Magic/assets/1.png">

 We discover two open ports and see that the target is running Linux.
 Browsing to the webserver on port 80 shows us an image upload page.
 We can try to gain initial foothold by uploading a reverse script.
-This will bropably be blocked by a filter but we can try to bypass this.
+This will brobably be blocked by a filter but we can try to bypass this.

 # Enumeration
 We find a link to a login page.
 Let's first try to run gobuster in an attempt to find folders and files which could lead us to usernames and other info.
 We also check to see if there's a robots.txt file which can contain usefull folders.